adaptlearning/adapt-contrib-bookmarking/README.md

         "_isEnabled": true,
         "_level": "block",
         "title": "Bookmarking",
-        "message": "Whould you like to continue where you left off?", "_buttons": {
+        "body": "Would you like to continue where you left off?", "_buttons": {
             "yes": "Yes",
             "no": "No"